We approach fluid dynamics simulation differently depending upon our client need. AC Principle Dan Faulkner shares a new option for CFD.

 Novel Solution: Hydraulic Analogy Using Circuit Simulation Software

-At the level of basic physics, there are a lot of similarities between the flow of water, the flow of electrons, and the movement of mechanical systems.
+At the basic physics level, there are many similarities between the flow of water, the flow of electrons, and the movement of mechanical systems.
+So, to solve our dilemma, we drew on something called the “hydraulic analogy.”

-Fluidic systems | Electrical systems | Mechanical systems |
+Fluidic Systems | Electrical Systems | Mechanical Systems |

 ---|---|---|